Building A Budget With Allocations - All Flexibility Levels

 Flexibilities and Restrictions

-Health and PE teachers who teach swimming courses should only teach swimming courses and should not be asked to teach other PE courses.
-The Pool Health and PE teacher can teach PE to students during their swim unit.
+Pool supply funds may only be used to support swimming instruction.
+Health & PE teachers who teach swimming courses should only teach swimming courses and should not be asked to teach other PE courses.
+The Pool Health & PE teacher can teach PE2 students during their swim unit.

 Elementary Expansion Swim Program